mrets/Help/filtering_tables.md

 # Filtering and Downloading Tables

-How to filter and manipulate data across the data display and report interface
+How to filter and manipulate data across the data display and user interface.

 <br>